sammyutere/Linux_system_monitor/README.md

 $2 represents the current usage percentage. tput setaf 1: Changes the text color to red to make alerts visually distinct. tput sgr0: Resets the text formatting to normal after the alert message.

+while true; do
+This creates a loop that runs indefinitely.

 top -bn1: Runs the top command in batch mode for one iteration to fetch real-time CPU stats. grep "Cpu(s)": Filters the output to focus on the CPU usage line.